linkerd/website/linkerd.io/content/2/features/proxy-configuration.md

 `config.linkerd.io/skip-inbound-ports`       | Ports that should skip the proxy and send directly to the application `config.linkerd.io/skip-outbound-ports`      | Outbound ports that should skip the proxy

-For example, to update an auto-injected proxy's CPU and memory resources, and skip inbound ports list, we insert the appropriate annotations to the `spec.template.metadata.annotations` of the owner's YAML spec, using `kubectl edit`.
+For example, to update an auto-injected proxy's CPU and memory resources, and skip inbound ports list, we insert the appropriate annotations to the `spec.template.metadata.annotations` of the owner's YAML spec, using `kubectl edit` like this:

 ```
 spec: